 Two additional readers wrote to me after reading my answer to this question, pushing me to dig further into the issue.
 The more I thought about it, the more I realized there was a lot more to say.

-Our hierarchy of needs Many of us are familiar with the work of psychologist Abraham Maslow.
+Many of us are familiar with the work of psychologist Abraham Maslow.
 Maslow argued that human beings have a hierarchy of needs, meaning that we can only worry about certain things if we have more fundamental things well secured.

 Underlying everything are our basic physiological needs – breathing, food, water, sleep, excretion, and so on.
 What functions do we need to undergo to maintain life?